wisemen-digital/AppwiseCore/README.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
-You can install it with the following command:
+We recommend you use `Bundler` to manage gems, but you can manually install it with the following command:

 ```bash
 $ gem install cocoapods